ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 \pagebreakNum

 #### Invocation
-Starting at 1st level, you may rapidly recover your mana by attuning yourself to the flows of magic.
-You can use your action and bonus action on your turn to regain mana as if completed a short rest (or rested for one hour).
+Starting at 1st level, you may rapidly recover your mana by invoking attuning yourself to the flows of magic.
+You can use your action and bonus action on your turn to regain up to 20 mana points.

-You can use this feature a number of times equal to half your proficiency bonus.
-You regain expended uses when you finish a long rest.
-While using this feature, the flow of raw mana protects you, imposing disadvantage on attack rolls made against you, and granting you advantage to saving throws until the start of your turn in the next round.
+You replenish your reserve of the flows when you finish a long rest.
+While using this feature, arcane energies suffuse you, imposing disadvantage on attack rolls made against you, and granting you advantage to saving throws until the start of your turn in the next round.

-Alternatively, if you use this during a short rest or when you are below one-quarter your maximum mana point pool, you are treated as if you rested for two hours instead of one.
-This is atop the mana you regain for the normal rest.

 ##### Spellcasting
 As a student of arcane magic, you have a spellbook containing spells that show the first